Check out some of the most commonly asked questions about using MonsterInsights.

 For the Lite Plugin

-Our free version support is available on our support page for MonsterInsights Lite, and is staffed by knowledgeable volunteers.
+Our free version support is available on our support page for MonsterInsights Lite.
 For quicker responses, please include as much detail as possible, including but not limited to a link to the site in question, a description of the issue, the expected outcome, any errors you received, steps to recreate the issue, and, if possible, screenshots.

 For MonsterInsights Pro and Addons